almefy/almefy-integration-nuxtjs/README.md

 ```
 Please copy .env.sample to .env and adjust your values.
 Please be sure to enter your given
 ```
-ALMEFY_KEY= and ALMEFY_SECRETBASE64=
+ALMEFY_KEY
+ALMEFY_SECRETBASE64
 ```

-MaybeYou should receive some warnings (node) but for testing purposes they can be ignored.
+MaybeYou could receive some warnings but for testing purposes they can be ignored.
 After `npm run dev` the site should be available at the url http://localhost:3033

 Please be sure you downloaded the mobile App